jaydodge1975/win10-terminal-setup/README.md

 So take advantage of the new .github table of contents to navigate this document.
 You can find it located to the left of the README.md file name.

+## What is a computer shell?

+In general, operating system shells use either a command line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
+It is named a shell because it is the outermost layer around the operating system.

+Bash, or the Bourne-Again Shell, is by far the most widely used choice and it comes installed as the default shell in the most popular Linux distributions.

+Bash is near POSIX-compliant and probably the best shell to use.
+It is the most common shell used in UNIX systems.

+One of the really cool things about Windows 10 is that Microsoft has baked a full-blown Ubuntu-based Bash shell into the operating system.
+For those who might not be familiar with Bash, it is a text-based Linux command line environment.

 ## Prerequisites

 1. Time and patience